robfatland/serverless/azure/tutorial.md

 ## 4. Switching to Visual Studio Code (VSCode)

-We now install VSCode on a local computer or log in to a container environment where it has already been installed.
+Install VSCode on your local computer or connect to a desktop environment where VSCode is installed.

 ## 5. Installing Azure extensions in VSCode